The in situ formation of molecular and warm ionised gas triggered by hot outflows: Introduction

-Complementary to global models are idealised wind tunnel simulations focussing on the evolution of a local overdensity exposed to a dilute hot wind \citep[e.g.][]{KleinMcKeeColella1994, PittardEtAl2005, VieserHensler2007, CooperEtAl2009, ScannapiecoBrueggen2015, BrueggenScannapieco2016, SchneiderRobertson2017, GronkeOh2018}.
+Complementary to global models are idealised wind tunnel simulations focussing on the evolution of a local overdensity exposed to a dilute hot wind \citep[e.g.][]{KleinMcKeeColella1994, PittardEtAl2005, VieserHensler2007, BrueggenScannapieco2016, GronkeOh2018}.
 Besides the acceleration of dense gas, the survival of clouds and their potential growth due to condensing hot gas are of particular interest \citep{GronkeOh2020a}.
-The mixing of hot ionized gas with warm gas can form warm ionized gas, which is the most commonly used phase to study outflows \citep[e.g.][]{FoersterSchreiberEtAl2019}.
+The mixing of hot ionized gas with warm gas can form warm ionized gas (WIM), which is the most commonly used phase to study outflows \citep[e.g.][]{FoersterSchreiberEtAl2019}.
 Radiative cooling plays a pivotal role for the survival of clouds.
 However, most numerical models to date focus on the hot and warm gas with temperatures down to $\sim10^4\,\mathrm{K}$.
-The cloud evolution including the cold and molecular gas phase down to star-forming temperatures have only be recently assessed \citep{BandaBarraganEtAl2021} using simplified tabulated cooling tables.
+The cloud evolution including the cold and molecular gas phase down to star-forming temperatures have only be recently assessed \citep{BandaBarraganEtAl2021} using simplified tabulated cooling tables or are studied on much smaller spatial scales in the context of the onset of gravitational collapse \citep{JohanssonZiegler2013}.
 Models that include relevant non-equilibrium chemical evolution in the dense gas below $10^4\,\mathrm{K}$ are still missing.

 Magnetic fields are an essential part of galaxies \citep[e.g.][]{Crutcher2012, Haverkorn2015} with energy densities comparable to those in the other components of the ISM.
 Strong fields influence the gas dynamics and can redirect the flow, where the orientation of the field plays a critical role.
-In ideal magneto-hydrodynamics (MHD), which is a good approximation for most of the ISM, the field lines are frozen in the gas \citep[e.g.][]{Spruit2013}.
-This means that gas flowing perpendicular to the field drags the field lines with it.
-Vice versa, a magnetised flow with a field orientation perpendicular to the direction of the stream can efficiently transport the gas and accelerate it.
+In ideal magneto-hydrodynamics (MHD), which is a good approximation for most of the ISM, the field lines are frozen in the gas \citep[e.g.][]{Spruit2013}, such that gas flowing perpendicular to the field drags the field lines with it.
+This means in turn, that a magnetised flow with a field orientation perpendicular to the direction of the stream can efficiently transport the gas and accelerate it.
 This fact leads to magnetic draping, in which the field lines are bent around a local over-density.

 In this study we would like to address the problem of the condensation of molecular hydrogen out of the warm neutral medium in a hot and dynamic environment.
 We perform idealised simulations of a wind tunnel experiment, in which a cloud of neutral gas is exposed to a hot ionised wind.
 We investigate how the orientation of the magnetic field influences the evolution of the clouds, the cooling of gas and the formation of molecular hydrogen.